Griego86/snake-client/README.md

 Before you can run this client, you will need to be running the server side which you can download and install from here.

-## Getting Started

-- Follow steps inside the snek server repo to run the server side
-- Run the development snake client using the `node play.js` command.

 ## Keyboard Shortcuts

 ### Moving